-After a lively debate on Monday, it was on second reading and expected to pass.
+After a lively debate on Monday, the cannabis dispensary cap was on second reading and expected to pass.
 A city ordinance must pass on two readings before becoming law.

 “My concerns are that a lot of brothers went to jail for illegally selling cannabis.
 The brothers… are not having the wherewithal to do business.
 What is the requirement that… Black people cannot get a license… to sell cannabis?”
 Phillip Carrington asked during the hearing.

 “They can get licensed.
 If they’re incarcerated, and they come out, they can get a license,” City Council President Joyce Watterman said.

 “Sometimes there’s issues with capital and associated issues,” Business Administrator John Metro said.

 “Are these people supposed to be selling them at smoke shops already?
 I witnessed it myself.
 People are going in smoke shops and coming out with weed,” LaVerne Webb Washington said.

 “Why are we limiting it?”
 Lawrence Sneed asked.